 While the vast majority of LGBT older adults in the project have healthcare insurance, primarily Medicare, their ability to access healthcare varies.
 Transgender older adults face significantly greater hurdles than non-transgender older adults.
 Bisexual older adults also encounter challenges to accessing healthcare.
-Access to healthcare for LGBT older adults, in terms of socioeconomics and educational level, tracks mainstream America: The less income and education one has the more difficult it can be to access healthcare.
-Race and ethnicity also matter in access to healthcare, regardless of whether one is lesbian, gay, bisexual, or transgender.
+Access to healthcare for LGBT older adults, in terms of socioeconomics and educational level, tracks mainstream America: the less income and education one has the more difficult it can be to access healthcare.
+Race and ethnicity are related to healthcare access, regardless of whether one is lesbian, gay, bisexual, or transgender.

 Some health behaviors promote good physical and mental health while other health behaviors put one at risk for poor health.
-Lesbian, gay, bisexual, and transgender older adult participants were asked about their sexual activity, health promoting behaviors (exercise, wellness activities, preventive health screenings), and health risk behaviors of LGBT older adults participate in wellness activities engage in moderate physical activities
+Lesbian, gay, bisexual, and transgender older adult participants were asked about their sexual activity, health promoting behaviors (exercise, wellness activities, preventive health screenings), and health risk behaviors of LGBT older adult participants engage in wellness activities engage in moderate physical activities der identity, and background characteristics.